VirtoCommerce/vc-module-elastic-search-8/README.md

 ### Reindex and Query Data
 1. Navigate to Virto Commerce Settings - Search - ElasticSearch8
 2. Enable Semantic Search
-3. Check that settings are correct.
-Make sure that semantic model ID, semantic field name and pipeline name are the same as above.
+3. Check that the settings are correct.
+Make sure that the semantic model ID, semantic field name and pipeline name are the same as above.
 4. Go to Search Index and rebuild them.
 5. After the indexation is finished, you can use Semantic Search.